 - Traditionally hand made.

-Now available in 3 Sizes: Small (22 CM), Medium (24 CM) and Large (26 CM), from heel to toe.
-It is recommended to order one size smaller so your toes can hang over slightly, this helps you maintain traction when charging up hills or climbing.
+- Available in 3 Sizes: Small (22 CM), Medium (24 CM) and Large (26 CM), from heel to base of toe.

 - It is recommended to order one size for heal to base of toe, this helps you maintain traction when charging up hills or climbing to victory.

 Our samurai Waraji are handmade Iron Mountain Armory and usually in in New York, Colombian or China warehose.
 Please allow 1 week shipping of this item.
 We will likely ship it along with any other items ordered.